CastenettoA/nerdz-ng/readme.md

 # Nerdz-Ng

-Nerdz-Ng is a simple social network based on the [Nerdz social network API](https://api.nerdz.eu/docs).
+Nerdz-Ng is a simple social network based on the [Nerdz social network API](https://api.nerdz.eu/docs) developed with Angular and Python Flask.

-Angular was chosen for the front-end and Python with the Flask module for the back-end to manage token recovery with the Oauth2 protocol.

-The project is divided into two folders, one for the front-end part of the application (Angular) and one for the back-end part (python proxy)
+The project is divided into two folders, one for front-end and one for back-end.

-At the moment the project has not yet been released and is only available locally.
+At the moment ==the project has not been released yet and is only available locally==.

 ## Front end
 The front-end is build with [Angular](https://angular.dev/).